Michael-F-Bryan/rust-ffi-guide/book/overview.md

 server, allowing you to inspect the response.
 It is composed of a Qt GUI which calls out to a Rust library for all of the business logic.

-We'll be using `qmake` as the host build system, deferring to `cargo` to manage and compile the Rust components.
+We'll be using `cmake` as the host build system, deferring to `cargo` to manage and compile the Rust components.
 The guide was originally written on a linux machine, but there is no reason why it shouldn't work on Windows or Mac, possibly with a couple small platform-specific tweaks (filenames, etc.).